ElieGab21/blackjack/README.md

 # blackjack
-A blackjack game that uses a general purpose deck package in Golang The deck import in blackjack.go may change depending on the folder Only supports 1 player and 1 dealer so far
+A blackjack game that uses a general purpose deck package in Golang The deck import in blackjack.go may change depending on the folder Supports multiple players vs 1 dealer

 RULES:
 1. A blackjack wins the game for the player (unless dealer also has blackjack)